-Displays statistics for the buffer pools on the protocol translator.
+Displays statistics for the buffer pools on the terminal server.
+The terminal server has one pool of queuing "elements" and four pools of packet buffers of different sizes.
 The interface argument displays all the buffers for the specified interface.

 show configuration